-With the completion of this 203-volume edition of Voltaire’s works now in sight, the Voltaire Foundation has decided to embark on a new and extremely challenging project: Digital Enlightenment.
+With the completion of this 205-volume edition of Voltaire’s works, the Voltaire Foundation has decided to embark on a new and extremely challenging project: Digital Enlightenment.

 In 2019, the Voltaire Foundation received a generous research grant from the Andrew W. Mellon Foundation for the preliminary phase of Digital Scholarly Editions of the European Enlightenment (Digital Enlightenment).
 Digital Enlightenment is an online platform for the creation and dissemination of digital scholarly editions of eighteenth-century texts.
 As a pilot for Digital Enlightenment, researchers at the Voltaire Foundation are currently working on two projects: the digitisation of the Oxford edition of Voltaire’s complete works, Digital Voltaire, and a born-digital critical edition of the works of Paul-Henri Thiry d’Holbach – Digital d’Holbach.